-This guide is a more detailed description using the Webroot method for verification in the official Let's Encrypt client described in the documentation here: https://letsencrypt.readthedocs.org/en/latest/using.html#webroot
+This guide describes additional details how to use the Webroot method for verification in the official Let's Encrypt client described in the documentation here: https://letsencrypt.readthedocs.org/en/latest/using.html#webroot

 - Download the Let’s Encrypt client and change to the download directory:

 - Run the script for automatic installation:

 - Using the

 letsencryptclient with the

 certonlycommand and the

 --webrootflag, you’re able to verify and obtain the cert/key pair using HTTP verification.
 An example command might look like:

 /root/.local/share/letsencrypt/bin/letsencrypt certonly --webroot --webroot-path /usr/share/nginx/html/ --renew-by-default --email firstname.lastname@example.org --text --agree-tos -d example.tld -d www.example.tld